 A helmet can only protect you if it fits correctly and stays put.
 To find your size, wrap a soft measuring tape around the widest part of your head, about an inch above your eyebrows.
 Compare that measurement to the manufacturer’s sizing chart.
 When you try the helmet on, it should feel snug all around without any pressure points.
 Give your head a gentle shake—the helmet shouldn’t shift or rock.
 For the best protection, the helmet must fit correctly and the chin strap must be buckled tightly.
 You should only be able to fit one or two fingers between the strap and your chin.
 A secure fit ensures your helmet is always in the right position to keep you safe.

-Simple Tips for Cleaning and Storage
+Easy Tips for Cleaning and Storing Your Helmet

 Keeping your helmet clean is straightforward and helps extend its life.
 Harsh chemicals can weaken the protective materials, so it’s best to stick to the basics.
 Only use mild soap and water to clean the helmet.
 Use a soft cloth to wipe down the outer shell and the interior lining, then let it air dry completely away from direct heat.
 When you’re not wearing it, store your helmet in a cool, dry place out of the sun, as extreme temperatures and UV rays can degrade the materials over time.
 A helmet bag or its original box is perfect for protecting it from accidental bumps and scratches.
 Proper care is a simple habit that keeps your gear in great shape.